Todo Balita: 2010-13: Radyo5 92.3 News FM

-Todo Balita was relaunched on the newly-launched Radyo5 92.3 News FM on November 8, 2010, with Ocampo as host until he left in early 2013 for undisclosed reasons.
-On May 9, 2013, the 6:00 am weekday spot was renamed to Radyo Singko Balita with Ocampo's relief anchor Joel Gorospe filling in the gap.
-On June 17, 2013, its timeslot was taken over by Orly Mercado: All Ready! with Orly Mercado, ending the second run of Todo Balita.
+In April 2013, Todo Balita aired its last broadcast on Radyo5 due to undisclosed reasons.
+The 6:00 am weekday spot was eventually renamed to Radyo Singko Balita with Ocampo's relief anchor Joel Gorospe serving as host.
+On June 17, 2013, its timeslot was permanently taken over by Orly Mercado: All Ready! with Orly Mercado.

-During its run on FM radio, Todo Balita commissioned its intro rap jingle that lasted from 2011 to 2013.
+During its run on FM radio, the program commissioned an intro rap jingle that lasted from 2011 to 2013.

-As Arangkada Balita: DZRH
+2013-15: Arangkada Balita

-After leaving Radyo5 92.3 News FM in April 2013, Ocampo moved to DZRH and hosted Arangkada Balita and ACS Balita every weekdays at 5:00 am and 6:30 am respectively; more than a year after, he left DZRH, citing an indefinite leave.
-During its run on the station, the show was also a springboard for its annual anniversary specials.
+After leaving Radyo5 92.3 News FM, Neil Ocampo moved to DZRH as host of the 5:00 am Arangkada Balita and the 6:30 am ACS Balita every weekdays.
+During its run on the station, the show was also a springboard for the network's anniversary specials every July.

+By 2015, the anchorman would depart from DZRH, citing an indefinite leave.

-As Todo Arangkada Balita: DZRJ
+2016-17: Todo Arangkada Balita on DZRJ

-In August 2016, Ocampo was part of the press conference of Kaye Dacer's 8TriMedia Broadcasting.
-He returned on the air three months later (November 7), this time over DZRJ-AM with the third iteration of Todo Balita as Todo Arangkada Balita airing weekdays at 8:00 am to 10:00 am.
-Weeks into the program's run, 8TriMedia planned to move Ocampo to the evening slot by December to compete with national TV newscasts simulcast on AM stations, but plans never materialized.
+In August 2016, the then-58 year-old anchorman was unveiled in a press conference as a veteran recruit of Kaye Dacer's 8TriMedia Broadcasting.
+He returned on the air three months later (November 7) on DZRJ-AM under 8TriMedia's airtime lease through the third iteration of Todo Balita as Todo Arangkada Balita airing weekdays at 8:00 am to 10:00 am with the long-running format being carried over.

+Weeks into the program's run, 8TriMedia planned to move Ocampo to the 6:00 PM slot by December 2016 to compete with national TV newscasts simulcast on AM stations, but never materialized.

-On March 14, 2017, Todo Arangkada Balita recommissioned its rap jingle, albeit removing its reference to Radyo5.
-However, from December 8, 2017, the program ceased airing on DZRJ after the station terminated its agreement with 8TriMedia.
-Furthermore, the show was not part of the station's absorption of the personnel from the displaced time-brokerage.
-At this point, Ocampo went into hiatus.
+On March 14, 2017, Todo Arangkada Balita recommissioned its rap jingle, albeit removing stanzas that referenced Radyo5.
+However, on December 8, 2017, the program unceremoniously ended on DZRJ after the station terminated 8TriMedia's blocktime agreement.
+Furthermore, Ocampo went into a sabbatical as the program was excluded from the ensuing integration made by DZRJ for 8TriMedia personnel affected by the displaced lease.

-As Todo Arangkada Balita: DZXL
+2019-2020: Todo Arangkada Balita on DZXL

-In October 2019, DZXL ran promotions on the upcoming return of Ocampo which materialized on October 19 through the return of the program, albeit on Saturdays.
-This also marks his second tour of duty to the station as DZXL was his first employment in the 1980s, prior to moving to DZMM after the People Power Revolution.
+In the latter part of September 2019, RMN's DZXL ran promotions of Neil Ocampo's return to broadcasting which materialized on October 19.

-Todo Arangkada Balita: The New Generation initially ran Saturdays at 10:00 am to noon until it was reduced to an hour by January 2020 when the program Bisaya Gyud! of former PCO Secretary Martin Andanar bought the 11:00 am slot as a blocktimer.
+Todo Arangkada Balita: The New Generation initially ran Saturdays at 10:00 am to noon until it was reduced to an hour by January 2020 when the program Bisaya Gyud! of then-incumbent PCO Secretary Martin Andanar bought the 11:00 am slot as a blocktimer.
+Notwithstanding the reduction to a weekly broadcast, its erstwhile format remained intact.

-However, the show under Ocampo only lasted until February 29, 2020 - three weeks before the imposition of the enhanced community quarantine in response to the COVID-19 pandemic.
-Owing to both the government restrictions and his failing health, Ocampo ceded the anchor chair to Rod Marcelino, who continued the program until it was quietly cancelled on March 28.
+Ocampo hosted the broadcast until February 29, 2020 - three weeks before the imposition of the enhanced community quarantine in response to the COVID-19 pandemic in the Philippines.
+Owing to both the government restrictions and his failing health which prompted the medical hiatus, the anchor chair went to Rod Marcelino as a fill-in for the next four Saturdays until it was quietly cancelled after the March 28 broadcast.

-Ocampo died due to heart failure on August 10, 2020.
+Ocampo died of heart failure on August 10, 2020, in Angeles, Pampanga.